-Nowadays, when people have no logical explanation to existance of spirits and ghosts, this light phenomena is very intriguing.
+Nowadays, when people have no logical explanation to the existence of spirits and ghosts, this light phenomena is very intriguing.
 It is observed rather often nowadays as well.

-Specialists had a supposition that the large, deep Paasselkä lake has been formed by meteorite.
-Geological investigations in 1999 proved it – this enormous depression was created by a large meteorite hitting the Earth approximately 229 million years ago, in the middle – late Triassic period.
+Specialists had a supposition that the large, deep Paasselkä lake has been formed by a meteorite.
+Geological investigations in 1999 proved it – this enormous depression was created by a large meteorite hitting the Earth approximately 229 million years ago, in the middle-late Triassic period.

-Paasselkä lake has roughly circular form and has no islands in central part, it is unusually deep – up to 75 m.
-Through several channels this lake is connected with other lakes of this area, forming a part of the picturesque Greater Saimaa complex.
+Paasselkä lake has a roughly circular form and has no islands in the central part, it is unusually deep – up to 75 m.
+Through several channels, this lake is connected with other lakes of this area, forming a part of the picturesque Greater Saimaa complex.

 Light balls over the lake

 Light phenomena over the Paasselkä lake have been observed for centuries (mentioned in written sources since the 18th century) but in recent years the interest was revived by a wonderful book of the enthusiast of local history Sulo Strömberg.
 This book, issued in 2006, contains a collection of the stories of eyewitnesses who have seen these lights.

 Eyewitnesses tell that Paasselkä devil can be seen at night and looks like a ball of bright light.
-It is not easy to determine the size of these formations: for most part they are seen in great distance, howering above the lake.
+It is not easy to determine the size of these formations: for the most part, they are seen in a great distance, hovering above the lake.
 It is assumed that they reach a size of football.

-For most part these balls are white, also red ones have been seen.
+For the most part, these balls are white, also red ones have been seen.
 Eyewitnesses tell that the light is very bright, much more powerful than the distant lights of car headlamps, driving along the lake.

 Paasselkä devil can be calm, resembling a bright lantern.
 But these seemingly calm lights might start to move around very quickly.

 Local people report that sometimes these lights behave as if they have their own will.
 They might follow the boats of fisherman, it has been also observed that lights evade from the beam of torch.